xloudo/custom-rubberducky-payloads/README.md

-All Custom BAD USB Payloads Scripted With LOTS of Love and TIME from Brayden Parkhurst.
+All Custom BAD USB Payloads Scripted With LOTS of Love and TIME from Brayden <3.

 Please don't rip off my scripts and publish them or I will sue you and i will cry.